 Health Services

-Located in Riesenberg Gymnasium, Health Services offers high-quality, accessible care to all degree-seeking students.
+Located at the East entrance of Riesenberg Gymnasium, Health Services offers high-quality, accessible care to all degree-seeking students.
 Walk-in visits and scheduled appointments are available.

 Phone: 718-409-7347